The Effects of Movement on Development and Learning

 Learning and brain development happen simultaneously as babies begin to interact with their world.
 Experiences that are rich in sensory stimuli cause brain cells to communicate, and this, in essence, is learning and thought.
 We all have observed how very young children want to pick up and taste everything they come across.
 This is what learning through the senses looks like.
 This is movement that results in development and learning.

 Over time, learning that is done through the senses becomes more particular and more advanced and so the neural pathways that have to do with these experiences also become more elaborate and more complex.

-For example, a toddler will experience a ball as being smooth to the touch, too big to put in his mouth, a bit unpredictable when dropped accidentally, but over time as the child grows older, his experience / knowledge of balls will elaborate.
-He will notice that some balls bounce better than others, that balls have an immense variety of physical characteristics, and the things you can do with balls are myriad.
+For example, a toddler will experience a ball as being smooth to the touch, too big to put in their mouth, a bit unpredictable when dropped accidentally, but over time as the child grows older, their experience/knowledge of balls will elaborate.
+They will notice that some balls bounce better than others, that balls have an immense variety of physical characteristics, and the things you can do with balls are myriad.
 All of this accumulation of knowledge about balls will create a growing mass of neural pathways in the brain.
 Experience grows the brain and the harder you use it, the more it will grow.

 - Whenever touch is included as part of learning more of the brain gets stimulated, which results in more complex neural networks.
 So hands-on learning is king!

 Bottom line?
-Get your child moving and help him love learning!
+Get your child moving and help them love learning!